Myths of Nuclear Graphite in World War II, with Original Translations: Translations

-Carbon from carbohydrates were used as the carbon reference.
-Earlier (see the earlier report and the first conference on P 38) it had been stated that carbohydrate carbon was practically boron-free.
+[p.163] Sugar was used as the carbon reference.
+Earlier (see the earlier report and the first conference on P38) it had been stated that carbohydrates was practically boron-free.
 At that time, the experiments in G\"ottingen were carried out both with carbon produced from rock candy available there and with activated charcoal purchased from Merck.
 The samples used at that time had been used up in the meantime.
 Unfortunately, when the investigations were continued in Giessen, it turned out that the carbohydrates apparently did contain boron in small quantities.
-This was the case with both the charcoal recently purchased from Merck and with the rock candy bought from Giessen.
+This was the case with both the charcoal recently purchased from Merck and with the rock candy bought in Giessen.
 Initially, the new finding was explained by the fact that the G\"ottingen tests were too qualitative and therefore the low boron content of the sugar had escaped detection at the time.
 In the case that boron content is not negligible in carbohydrates, an attempt was first made to determine the boron content by adding proportional quantities of boron until a doubling of the boron intensity occurred.
-This boron content in the carbohydrates was then taken into account in all experiments.
-This method was not only quite laborious and time-consuming, but also quite inaccurate, as the boron content in carbohydrates obviously fluctuated greatly, resulting in large uncertainties in the boron content of the Bothe graphite determined in this way.
-Only after many investigations was it possible to find a carbon which, like the carbohydrates previously purchased in Göttingen and the activated charcoal previously produced by Merck, contained practically no boron.
-This saccharide was supplied by the company Pfeifer \& Langen, at Elsdorf in the Rhineland, and was described by this company as particularly pure.
-The carbon produced from this saccharide could now serve as a reference substance.
+This boron content in the sugar was then taken into account in all measurements.
+This method was not only quite laborious and time-consuming, but also quite inaccurate, as the boron content in sugar obviously fluctuated greatly, resulting in large uncertainties in the boron content of Bothe's graphite determined in this way.
+Only after many investigations was it possible to find a carbon which, like the sugar previously purchased in G\"ottingen and the activated charcoal previously produced by Merck, contained practically no boron.
+This sugar was supplied by the company Pfeifer \& Langen, at Elsdorf in the Rhineland, and was described by this company as particularly pure.
+The carbon produced from this sugar could now serve as a reference substance.